The Jazz Singer (1980 film): Plot

-At rehearsal, the day before Yom Kippur, Jess learns that his father is in the hospital with high blood pressure and won't be able to sing Kol Nidre at the synagogue.
+At rehearsal, the day before Yom Kippur, Jess learns that his father is in hospital with high blood pressure and won't be able to sing Kol Nidre at the synagogue.
 Jess is initially reluctant to go, vowing that he is dead to his father, but Molly insists that he go or else she will feel guilty about being the cause of the estrangement.
 Jess ultimately agrees and returns to sing at the synagogue.
 He attempts to make amends with his father, who refuses to speak to Jess until learning he now has a grandson, at which point his father finally breaks down and the two finally reconcile.

-The film ends with Jess performing "America", with his enthusiastic father and Molly in attendance.
+The final scene depicts Jess performing "America", with his enthusiastic father and Molly in attendance.